Helene Johnson: Career

 Johnson's literary career began when she became affiliated with the Saturday Evening Quill Club, where she claimed first prize in a short-story competition sponsored by the Boston Chronicle.

 Johnson published several periodicals throughout the 1920s and the early 1930s, when she was 19 years old.
 During this time, she published more than thirty poems in many different magazines.
 These magazines typically were African-American known, and included the NAACP's The Crisis, edited by W. E. B. Du Bois.
 She gained most of her notability from her work published in the journal of the National Urban League, Opportunity: A Journal of Negro Life, which was a leading platform that showcased the talents of African-American artists.
 In 1925, Johnson collected multiple honorable mentions in a poetry contest organized by Opportunity.
-It was also in 1925 that Johnson received her first poetry award in the National Urban League's Inaugural Contest.
+Johnson received her first poetry award in the National Urban League's Inaugural Contest that same year.
 In 1926, six of her poems were published by Opportunity.
 Her poetry also appears in the first, and only, issue of Fire!!, a magazine edited by Wallace Thurman, Langston Hughes, and Richard Bruce Nugent.
 Because of this recognition, many renowned poets of the time began recognizing Johnson's potential and considered her to be outstanding for her age.
 These awarded poets include Zora Neale Hurston, Countee Cullen, Claude McKay, and others.

 Johnson, along with Dorothy West, moved in 1927 to Harlem, where they began taking classes at Colombia University to improve their writing.
-During this time, they met and became friends with such writers as Zora Neale Hurston.

-Johnson reached the height of her popularity in 1927, when her poem "Bottled" was published in the May issue of Vanity Fair.
-The poem was known to illustrate varying aspects of African-American culture through vivid writing:
+During this time, they befriended fellow writers such as Zora Neale Hurston.
+She reached the height of her popularity in 1927, when her poem "Bottled" was published in the May issue of Vanity Fair.
+The poem was known to illustrate varying aspects of African-American culture.

-And he wouldn't be carrying no cane.